 The hallways showcase various collections of the Maharaja including weighing sets, brassieres, Dutch paintings, and trophies.
 The pillars in the hallways are also beautified with Hindu elements & similar colours.

 The cloth room stores the numerous collection of sarees and dresses worn by the Kings & ladies of the Wadiyar dynasty.
 The pile does seem overwhelming at first, but it gives a splendid view of the insights into the Royal family.

 The Gardens of the Bangalore Palace

-The external design of the Bangalore Palace holds a vivid resemblance to the Windsor Castle.
-The walls covered with vine, Roman arches, granite light brown structure looks like an English landscape.
+The external design of the Bangalore Palace holds a vivid resemblance to Windsor Castle.
+The walls are covered with vine, Roman arches, and granite a light brown structure that looks like an English landscape.

 The facade of the palace faces the opposite of a grand garden where the panorama of the Palace building resonates in entirety.
 The manicured plants & blossoming flowers accentuate the beauty of the Palace.